Plan

 When a course has lots of options for class times, you'll need to register your preferred times through My Timetable – our class allocation system.

-If you have used the My Timetable planner and saved a preferred plan, you can enter those class preferences into My Timetable when class preferencing opens.
+If you've used the My Timetable planner and saved a preferred plan, you can enter those class preferences into My Timetable when class preferencing opens.

 We'll teach you how to enrol and register your class preferences in the 'Enrol' step.